dotnet/docs/docs/core/diagnostics/eventsource-collect-and-view-traces.md

 >
 > To mitigate this risk, consider the following precautions:
 >
 > - **Avoid Complex Operations**: Refrain from performing complex operations within the callback that might acquire additional locks.
+For example, during some event callbacks, attempting to use File or Console APIs may encounter issues.
+Instead, you can update an in-memory datastructure or add some information about the event to a queue.
+If more processing is needed it can be done from a separate thread after the callback has already returned.
 > - **Minimize Lock Duration**: Ensure that any locks acquired within the callback are not held for extended periods.
 > - **Use Non-blocking APIs**: Prefer using non-blocking APIs within the callback to avoid potential deadlocks.